Salary Survey Extra: Which technologies need more vendor-neutral certs?

 Each type of credential, vendor-specific and vendor-neutral has its champions.
 There are quite a few vendor-neutral credentials in some areas, and far fewer options in others.
 Which got us to thinking: Where are certified IT professionals looking for vendor-neutral credentials and not finding them?

-We carried that topic part of our 2018 Salary Survey to the 2019 Salary Survey.
+We first addressed this topic in the 10-question follow-on section of our 2018 Salary Survey, then moved it to the main body of the survey for the 2019 Salary Survey.
 Where is there the greatest demand among IT professionals for vendor-neutral credentials?
 Here’s what we learned:

 Q: We really need more vendor-neutral certifications for which ONE of the following specializations or technologies?